What Happens When You Google "Compare Auto Insurance"?

-You’ve finally realized you’re overpaying for your car insurance.
-You know there are better deals out there — but how are you supposed to find the best?
+You realize you’re overpaying for your car insurance.
+And you know there are better deals out there — but how do you find the best?
 When you Google “compare auto insurance,” 25 million results show up.
 That’s not helpful.

 After you Google “compare auto insurance,” how do you make a decision about which site to use?
 We take a closer look at some of the top search results and what they can actually do for you.